 Americus, Georgia 31709

 If you would like to visit the School of Nursing, please feel free to do by scheduling an appointment.
 Campus wide tours are conducted by the Office of Admissions on Preview Day and STORM Day and also by appointment.
 Please contact the Office of Admissions at 229-928-1273 regarding all campus tour information.
-You may also sign up at the below web site.

 |Sandra Daniel, PhD, RN, PNP